Hospitality, Resort and Tourism Management

 Description of the Major:

-Resort tourism management students focus on developing the skills necessary for managing hospitality or tourism service organizations in the context of a resort destination area.
-In addition to the standard business curriculum, the resort tourism management curriculum includes internships and specialized coursework in the areas of quality process management, real estate finance investment and resort planning.
-Senior-level students bring their coursework together as they propose new resort ideas for development along the Grand Strand during their Seminar in Resort Planning.
+Hospitality, Resort and Tourism Management (HRTM) students focus on developing the skills necessary for managing hospitality or tourism service organizations in the context of a resort destination area.
+In addition to the standard business curriculum, the HRTM curriculum includes internships and specialized coursework in the areas of quality process management and resort planning.
+Students can choose from major electives including event planning and legal issues in HRTM.

 The Student Experience: